Prof Richard Nelson

 My research is focussed primarily on the theory of planet formation, with particular emphasis on understanding how planets and planetesimals interact with the protoplanetary discs within which they form, and how this interaction affects the formation and global architecture of planetary systems.
 Broadly speaking my current research may be divided into two different strands.
 The first consists of detailed studies of the interaction between planets and planetesimals with protoplanetary discs, using state-of-the-art hydrodynamic and magnetohydrodynamic simulations of protoplanetary discs.
 The second utilises global N-body simulations combined with prescriptions for disc-planet interactions to model the formation of complete planetary systems.
 The long-term goal of this research is to develop models capable of reproducing in a statistical sense the observations of extrasolar planets.

-During the 2013/2014 academic year I will be teaching the first year undergraduate module Our Universe.
+I am on sabbatical during the 2016/2017 academic year.
+Between 2012 and 2016 I taught the first year undergraduate module Our Universe.

 - £1,632,102 Consolidated Grant from STFC for Astronomy Research 2012-2015 (PI: Burgess); 01.04.2012 to 31.03.2015